Piro13/Piro13.github.io/_posts/2020-11-23-First-Post.md

 ---
 layout: post
-title: My first post - #2 attempt
+title: My first post: #2 attempt
 ---
 You might ask: "Why did you start a blog?".
 Well, the answer might be not really looking very exciting.

 I want a place to rant.
 A place what can be accessed only if somebody wants to and has link (I will post link on my osu! profile "me!" section soon).
 I really wanted to separate it from, for example, my twitter account or mentioned earlier osu! profile "me!" section.
 Separate my personal thoughts about life and maybe self-deprecating babbling from being a player; a player, who has carved his ranks amount, his ranked score amount and few other things.
+But maybe I won't entirely exclude osu! from this blog, rather some posts might be showing my thoghts about osu! affecting me mentally.

 I want to mention that in this moment I am listening to my music playlist on youtube.
 I would like to say something about it in the future..., so let's leave this topic for another post.